olvjar/minesweeper/README.md

 The classic Minesweeper game written in C
 by [olvjar](https://github.com/olvjar) and [marieltmdg](https://github.com/marieltmdg)

 A collaborative university machine project turned small passion project.
 This was made with a focus on learning C programming and CLI interactions.
-It is a command line, ASCII-based version of minesweeper.
+It is a command line, ASCII version of minesweeper.

 ### Features